This project is located in the suburbs of Beirut. The city is fast

 oriented towards the west and the north.
 The project takes into account the

 various seasons and hours of operation.
-The aim is to favour the occultation of
+The aim is to favor the occultation of

 sunlight, as demonstrated by the model presenting the project.
 The